-How do we Distinguish ourselves vs Countertop makers?
+How do we Distinguish ourselves vs other Countertop makers?

 The answer is very simple.
-It takes hard work and artistic effort to design the most creative, artistic, hand-made Glass Countertops in the world.
+It takes hard work and artistic effort to design the most creative, artistic, custom Glass Countertops in the world.
 You cannot achieve this by stamping the same texture over and over.
 For large, multi-piece commissions, the glass texture will never “flow” or connect at the seams, and will look like several individually produced pieces with no real continuity.
 We have been there done that with previous suppliers.
 They dont care.
 It is the reason I went into this business because I knew this was a better way to execute modern kitchen ideas in a more thoughtful vision for large glass surfaces.

 For large, multi-panel commissions, we provide our clients with a thoughtful design continuum textured across the individual pieces that will allow multiple panels to flow together in a coherent design.
 Since we make each piece in sequence by hand in our sand bed, it is a technical challenge that takes hours of preparation and Teamwork to execute well.
 We start by visiting the space to “feel” it.
 We discuss our abstract texturing ideas openly with our clients.
 Some clients have very clever ideas which we interweave with our own experiences.
 We refine and then present a series of sketches that outline our thinking until the design is perfected.